 |500 ml transparent glass vase||For propagation via water|

 |Newspaper||To collect scraps, debris and to protect the surface|

 String of Hearts: Propagation Methods

-Although some approaches might take significantly longer than others, stem cuttings, root division, or seed germination are all feasible options to reproduce them.
+Although some approaches might take significantly longer, stem cuttings, root division, or seed germination are all feasible options for reproducing them.

 1. Propagation via Stem Cutting